Entanglement asymmetry as a probe of symmetry breaking

-and $\epsilon'(k)={\rm d}\epsilon(k)/{\rm d}k$ (likely this expression can be rigorously derived by properly adapting the calculations for the symmetry resolved entanglement \cite{pbc-21-1,pbc-21}, but this is far beyond the scope of this work).
-This cumbersome expression does not come out of a magician hat, but from the \textit{quasiparticle picture}~\cite{cc-05, ac-17, ac-18}: the time evolution of the entanglement is given by the pairs of entangled excitations shared by $A$ and $B$ that are created after the quench and propagate ballistically with momentum $\pm k$.
+Notice that in Eq.~\eqref{eq:Balpha} there is a factorization in the replica space indexed by $j$.
+This cumbersome expression does not come out of a magician hat, but from the quasiparticle picture~\cite{cc-05, ac-17, ac-18}: the time evolution of the entanglement is given by the pairs of entangled excitations shared by $A$ and $B$ that are created after the quench and propagate ballistically with momentum $\pm k$.
 Let us explain how to apply this idea to deduce Eq.~\eqref{eq:Balpha}.
 According to Refs.~\cite{FCEC14,pvc-16}, in the quench protocol analyzed here, the $U(1)$ symmetry is restored in the large time limit, i.e. $\Delta S_{A}^{(n)}(t) \to 0$.
 Therefore, $Z_n(\boldsymbol{\alpha},t)$ has to tend to $ Z_n(\boldsymbol{0},t)$, which implies $B(\boldsymbol{\alpha}, \zeta)\to -A(\boldsymbol{\alpha})$ as $\zeta\to\infty$.
-Considering Eq.~\eqref{eq:Aalpha}, we notice that, at $t=0$ and large $\ell$, $Z_n(\boldsymbol{\alpha},0)$ factorizes into
+At time $t=0$, plugging the initial state of Eq.~\eqref{eq:initial_state} in the definition of the charged moments~\eqref{eq:Znalpha}, we obtain that, for large $\ell$, $Z_n(\boldsymbol{\alpha}, 0)\sim e^{A(\boldsymbol{\alpha})\ell}/2^{n-1}$ with